JeffersonLab/gluex_demon/make_new_module/README.md

 * new_module.py is a template module which should be copied, renamed and customized.
 * test_new_module.py is the script to run to test the new module, after changing 3 lines (it contains instructions).

+The module (new_module.py) contains functions init, check, and then one function for each histogram to be inspected.  init and check call all of the other functions.
+When the functions are called by init (the file pointer is set false), then they return lists of the names, titles and default status (-1) of whatever quantities are to be graphed.
+When they are called by check (with a valid pointer to the opened root file), they extract these quantities from the histogram, assess them, and return a list of quantities and status flags.
+The status should be 1 (good), 0 (bad) or -1 (undefined).
+If there is no real good or bad range for a quantity, set its status to 1 (good).

+The quantities and their assigned status ratings will appear on graphs on the module's web page.
+A combined status graph for each  module is concocted from the status ratings of all of that module's quantities.
+The combined status graph is shown on the module's page and also on the overview page.
+An overall status is derived from all of these combined status values and shown as 'readiness' on the overview page.